celsiusnarhwal/mkdocs-vercel/docs/index.md

 ## Writing the Workflow

-Finally, you needt to write a GitHub Actions workflow that builds your documentation and deploys it to Vercel.
+Finally, you need to write a GitHub Actions workflow that builds your documentation and deploys it to Vercel.
 You have practically infinite flexibility in how this workflow looks, but it should probably contain the following at a minimum: